AllenCompSci/Galaga2.0/README.md

 Anuj: Did Research and got the pictures for Indhar to implement in Graphics, and helped him with it.
 Researched enemy movement.

-Indhar: Graphics Panel (And Sound Research) Put image aashay into the graphics program/
+Indhar: Graphics Panel (And Sound Research) Put image aashay into the graphics program.

 Josh: Research (Player / Sound) Helped Omar and Indhar implement image aashay into the graphics program.